Tea tree oil has anti-inflammatory, antimicrobial, and antiseptic properties that make it a triple threat in piercing aftercare.

 - prevent keloids and other scar tissue from forming

 Although the evidence is promising, more research is needed to truly determine how effective the oil is — especially in comparison to proven treatment options.

 Tea tree oil shouldn’t be swallowed, so it typically isn’t recommended for oral use.
 Ingestion can lead to adverse side effects, including reduced muscle coordination, dizziness, and confusion.

-You should also talk to your piercer before using the oil to care for a genital piercing; internal use of any kind may result in side effects.
+You should also talk with your piercer before using the oil to care for a genital piercing — internal use of any kind may result in side effects.

 The way you use the oil ultimately depends on where you’re applying it.
 Spot treatments work well for surface piercings, while soaks and rinses may work better for other types of piercings.